Skip to main content

 • Light switches and electrical outlets within reach from a wheelchair

-As of 2017, the center concluded only one percent of American homes currently meet all five criteria.
+The Center concluded only one percent of American homes currently meet all five criteria.

 So how can elderly Americans and their caregivers get the family home that holds so many memories ready to safeguard Mom and Dad in the years to come?